goatshriek/ruby-dragon/docs/roadmap.md

  * [ADD] **Support for arguments to scripts**
    Script arguments are currently ignored by the execution - this needs to be updated so that they are accessible to the script itself in some way.

- * [ADD] **Unit Test Suite**
-   A test suite is critical to ensure that functionality is maintained as updates and improvements are made.
-A test suite that can be executed often (ideally via a CI solution) will be needed before this project can be considered stable.
- * [ADD] **Javadoc Documentation of All Interfaces** Documentation of the internal functionality of the project is important to help anyone looking to understand or build on the functionality provided here.
+## Unallocated to a release
  * [ADD] **Complete Example Set**
-   A full suite of example scripts is also needed for users to quickly understand how to use the functionality here, and what is possible.
-The set of examples will be considered adequate when there is at least a 1-1 parity with the existing Python examples.
+   A full suite of example scripts is needed for users to quickly understand how to use the functionality here, and what is possible.
+The setof examples will be considered adequate when there is at least a 1-1 parity with the existing Python examples.

 ## What you'll find here and what you wont